 This finger painted family tree will help you introduce your toddler to all the family members coming over for the Thanksgiving celebrations.

 - Red, orange, brown watercolours

 - Take the white paper and draw the tree trunk, branches, and twigs using the black or brown sketch pen.

-- Get the water colours ready and dip you toddler’s finger in the different colours and press it on the twigs and branches, making the impression look like leaves.
+- Get the watercolours ready and dip your toddler’s finger in the different colours and press it on the twigs and branches, making the impression look like leaves.